fsalemag/django_app/README.md

    1. No join/un-join
    2. No edit at all
    3. Becomes "archived"
+8. Add participation rate as a score to participants

 # Non-essential features
 1. Allow activity creator to reach out to users of activity.